Skip to Content

 For reference, this is the pressure cooker I have (a 6 quart) and use for all recipe creations.

-Instant Pot Chicken Rice Soup Rotisserie
+Instant Pot Rotisserie Chicken and Wild Rice Soup

-1. Thawed chicken breasts or diced leftovers
+1. Boneless skinless chicken breasts or diced leftovers are best

 2. Chicken broth